gootga/MIXTUM/README.md

     panel convert mixtum_panel.py --to pyodide-worker --out docs mv docs/mixtum_panel.html docs/index.html

-The website will be available as a GitHub page on the repository.
+The website will be available as a GitHub page on the repository, once it has been activated.

 Note that in order for some Panel features to work we have used a beta version installed from the GitHub repository of Panel, and converted Mixtum to `pyscript` format.
 Once these features have been incorporated into the main Panel release, one can convert to `pyodide-worker` format as above.